-These airlines are still blocking seats for social distancing
+These are the airlines that are still blocking seats for social distancing

 Alaska Airlines

 Through at least Nov.
 30, Alaska Airlines says it is “limiting the number of guests on our flights and blocking seats.”
-Gate agents can reassign groups or families to be seated together, although the airline notes that “there can be occasions where extra space cannot be guaranteed due to unforeseen changes such as re-accommodating guests from a previously canceled flight.”
+Gate agents may reassign groups or families to be seated together, although the airline notes that “there can be occasions where extra space cannot be guaranteed due to unforeseen changes such as re-accommodating guests from a previously canceled flight.”

 Hawaiian Airlines